SSH Hardening Tips for Linux Administrators & Security Researchers

 root user denotes a user having superuser access on a system.
 If attackers somehow access your root account on the system, it leads to disastrous consequences.
 Hence, It is advisable to disable root login.

-Check options using below command:
+Check options using the below command:

 less /etc/ssh/sshd_config